Grey Day

 "Grey Day" is a 2-Tone song written by Mike Barson and recorded by British pop/ska band Madness.
 The song was the first single released from the band's third studio album 7.
 It was a big departure from their early ska sound with a much darker, miserable feel.
 The song title does not appear in the lyrics as a single phrase, though a couplet rhyming "grey" with "day" features in the chorus.

-The song was written prior to the band becoming a success in the UK music scene, and the first performance of the song came back in 1978 at the Acklam Hall while the band were known as "The North London Invaders".
-The song was finally recorded in 1981 and was released as a single on 17 April 1981.
+The song was released as a single on 17 April 1981.
 The song spent 10 weeks in the UK Singles Chart, reaching a high of number 4.
 It was able to crack the charts in Australia as well, but only as high as number 82.

+Background

+The song was written prior to the band becoming a success in the UK music scene, and the first performance of the song came back in 1978 at the Acklam Hall while the band were known as "The North London Invaders".
+However, the song was dropped soon afterwards.
+Eventually, during recording sessions before 7, the band rediscovered the song and recorded it with a different arrangement.

+Barson has spoken about how he wrote the lyrics in the album's liner notes:

+"When I wrote lyrics in those days, I'd just sit down and write and not really know what I was writing about, and the words just come.
+People have said the song is about nuclear holocaust, and I'm like, "Yeah, that sounds good!"
+I wish it had been about that.
+What is it actually about?
+Like I said I don't know!
+I was just trying to write something that was like the film Eraserhead.
+I loved that film, it's weird atmosphere.
+I was just trying to capture that nightmarish feeling."